Thursday 7 July 2022

 In contrast fossil fuel power plants, and those using nuclear energy, are burning energy dense substances and so require only about 1 square mile.
 In terms of area, a gas fired plant would be comparable with a nuclear power station and a coal fired plant would be a little bigger due to the space required for stockpiling coal and ash.

 In Europe, where most non-urban land is already farmed, I question the overall viability and acceptability of covering fields with solar panels.
-Near us, in South West France, there is an application to do just that on an area of land that we visit each spring to hear nightingales and look at orchids.
+Near us, in South West France, someone has done just that on an area of land that we used to visit each spring to hear nightingales and look at orchids.

 Offshore wind